 In other words, we’re optical illusions on a magical mystery tour, sharing incomprehensible miracles on a regular basis.
-And yet few seem to notice, fewer seem to care, and most are so out of touch that they can’t understand why anyone would waste time thinking about the mysterious.
+And yet few notice, fewer care, and most are so out of touch that they can’t understand why anyone would waste time contemplating the mysterious.

 How is it possible for seemingly intelligent people to ignore the fact that everything we think we’re experiencing is actually impossible?
 What keeps us squandering our short time on earth obsessing over nonsense instead of experiencing the mysterious?
 And why are so many of us, according to Dr. Einstein, “…as good as dead?”

 “Two things are infinite: the universe and human stupidity; and I’m not sure about the universe.” – Albert Einstein

 Dopamine is responsible for the survival of countless generations of forebears who struggled, persevered, and passed their DNA on to us.
 Over time, the same neurotransmitter, that helped our progenitors survive and evolve, turned Homo sapiens into dopamine addicts who only care about one thing — protecting and triggering dopamine flow.

 Every addiction can be traced to dopamine.
-And every addiction is accompanied by the same symptoms: self-deceptions, denials, and an overpowering dopamine-induced ignorance that make it possible to overlook the obvious, rationalize the irrational, and deny the undeniable.
+And every addiction is accompanied by the same symptoms: self-deceptions, denials, and an overpowering dopamine-induced ignorance that makes it possible to overlook the obvious, rationalize the irrational, and deny the undeniable.

 Dopamine-induced ignorance explains why so many common and dangerous addictive behaviors are considered normal, acceptable, and even admirable.
 Dopamine-induced ignorance also explains why miracles are ignored, demeaned, and dismissed.

 All man-made problems can be traced to primitive ancestors who perverted the dopamine-induced survival-friendly behaviors (that we share with chimpanzees) into addictions to food, sex, safety, power, acceptance, approval, attention, esteem, and status.
-To complicate matters, our more recent predecessors added money, gambling, religion, drug, and other addictions to the mix.
+To complicate matters, our more recent predecessors added money, gambling, belief systems, drug, and other addictions to the mix.